mherling/DistrictHeatSim/README.md

 # heating_network_generation

-This project is being developed by Dipl.-Ing.
-(FH) Jonas Pfeiffer as part of the work being done for the SMWK-NEUES TG-70 project "Entwicklung und Erprobung von Methoden und Werkzeugen zur Konzeptionierung nachhaltiger Wärmenetze" (Development and testing of methods and tools for designing sustainable heating networks) at Hochschule Zittau/Görlitz.
+This project, led by Dipl.-Ing.
+(FH) Jonas Pfeiffer for the SMWK-NEUES TG-70 project "Entwicklung und Erprobung von Methoden und Werkzeugen zur Konzeptionierung nachhaltiger Wärmenetze" (Development and testing of methods and tools for designing sustainable heating networks) at Hochschule Zittau/Görlitz, aims to develop and test tools for creating sustainable heating networks using geospatial data and GIS functionalities.

-This project focuses on generating and analyzing heating networks using geospatial data.
-It integrates geographic information system (GIS) functionality with network analysis to model and simulate heating networks.

 # Usage